dazigna/web-crawler/README.md

 - Multi-threading
 - Coroutines

-To decide which one we need in this use case we need to understand if our application is
+To decide which one I need in this use case we need to understand if our application is
 - **CPU bound**: Processing time determined by CPU speed
 - **I/O bound**: Processing time determiner by input/output operations

-In our case, our application makes requests to the internet and saves data to files, it is then I/O bound.
+In this use case, the application makes requests to the internet and saves data to files, it is then I/O bound.
 Adding more CPU would not make it faster.

-We then have 2 choices
+I then have 2 choices
 - Multi-threading (parallelism) using the threading API or ThreadPoolExecutor (concurrent futures)
 - Coroutines using AsyncIO